 Note: If the patient is haemodynamically unstable a full ABCDE assessment and resuscitation should be initiated.

-Patients should be advised to sit leaning forward (ideally over a sink, this avoids swallowing or aspiration of blood) and to pinch the nasal nares for 10-20 minutes.
-If available, ice packs can be placed on the neck / forehead (resulting in vasoconstriction of supplying vessels) or ice cubes may be sucked.
+Patients should be advised to sit leaning forward (ideally over a sink, which avoids swallowing or aspiration of blood) and to pinch the nasal nares (the soft part of the nose) for 10-20 minutes.
+If available, ice packs can be placed on the neck/forehead (resulting in vasoconstriction of supplying vessels) or ice cubes may be sucked.
 Patients should be encouraged to spit out any blood that accumulates in the mouth; remember that blood is an emetic and accumulation of blood in the stomach will cause nausea and vomiting.

-Nasal cautery is commonly used as first line therapy for those who fail conservative management.
-Prior to cautery topical local anaesthetic (ideally with a vasoconstrictor) should be administered.
+Nasal cautery is commonly used as first-line therapy for those who fail conservative management.
+Prior to cautery, a topical local anaesthetic (ideally with a vasoconstrictor) should be administered.
 The bleeding point is then identified and cauterised using a silver nitrate stick.

 Following cauterisation, a topical antibiotic such as Naseptin (avoid if allergies to neomycin, peanut, or soya) or Mupirocin may be prescribed.